CIMR-Algos/SeaIceConcentration_ATBD_v2/book/baseline_algorithm_definition.md

 {numref}`combis` introduces the three channel combinations used to prepare intermediate SICs in the Level-2 algorithm.
 The channel combinations are applied at different spatial resolutions, dictated by the lowest frequency of the set.
-They result in different accuracies (algorithms using C-band have better accuracy than those using only K and Ka channels).
+They result in different accuracies (algorithms using C-band have better accuracy than those using only K and KA channels).
 Note that the '<= X km' in column 'Resolution' corresponds to the spatial resolution after the L1B remapping step and is thus at least the native resolution of the coarsest channel, but can also be better in case Backus-Gilbert techniques are implemented to take advantage of the overlap of FoVs
 (most relevant at C-band and away from the swath center at K-band).